Francescde/provesdeNivell/Task1/README.md

         count_in_sphere=len(colides[0])
         return np.power(radio*2, dim)* (count_in_sphere / iterations)

-To use this implementation we would just need to specify the maximum distance from the center of coordinates and the volume of the intersecting figures.

-In the sample case scenario:

-    r=4
-    print(Volume(Cube(7,0,0,0),Cube(1,3.5,3.5,0),r))

-The bigest advantage of this method is that it doesen't just allows us to get the volume of two intersecting cubes, we could define any other figure and the code would be able to estimate it's volume.
+The main advantage of the Monte Carlo method is that it can be easily expanded to estimate the collision space between any two other arbitrary volumes.

-For example, we could define an sphere as we do in the following code:
+For example, we could define a sphere as in the following code:

     class Sphere:
       def __init__(self, radius):